Spotlighting Opportunities to Perform

 The Chamber Singers are a select ensemble open to all students through audition.
 The ensemble maintains an active performance schedule and sings choral literature from the Renaissance to 21 century, including contemporary popular music, jazz, and folk music.
 The Chamber Singers have a history of touring both nationally and internationally, and performing at choral conventions and festivals.

-The University of Michigan - Flint provides a wealth of opportunities for musicians to enhance their education and performing skills through smaller ensembles, including: Brass and Woodwind Chamber Ensembles, Chamber Strings, Opera Workshop and Percussion Ensemble.
+UM-Flint provides a wealth of opportunities for musicians to enhance their education and performing skills through smaller ensembles, including: Flute Ensemble, Chamber Strings, brass ensembles, and others.
+Each semester, the chamber ensembles present a concert of repertoire unique to the respective ensembles.